howdyai/botkit/docs/index.md

 Enter a name for your bot.
 Make it something fun and friendly, but avoid a single task specific name.
 Bots can do lots!
-Let's not pidgeonhole them.
+Let's not pigeonhole them.

 3) When you click "Add Bot Integration", you are taken to a page where you can add additional details about your bot, like an avatar, as well as customize its name & description.